 The University of Nevada, Reno provides assistance with accessibility issues by category and audience.
 Please review the options below and follow the instructions provided.

-Teaching & Learning Technologies (TLT) offers accessibility training for academic faculty and anyone responsible for developing, loading, maintaining, or auditing web content and functionality.
+Office of Digital Learning (ODL) offers accessibility training for academic faculty and anyone responsible for developing, loading, maintaining, or auditing web content and functionality.

-TLT will work with faculty to help address their accessibility question and concerns, and TLT provides video captioning and audio transcription for instructional content.
+ODL will work with faculty to help address their accessibility question and concerns, and ODL provides video captioning and audio transcription for instructional content.

 For assistance with accessibility, or to ask a general question, please use the Accessibility Help Form.
 The form is setup to automatically route your request to the appropriate individual(s) who can best assist you with your request.